Dietwil: Religion

 From the 2000 census, 794 or 77.6% were Roman Catholic, while 121 or 11.8% belonged to the Swiss Reformed Church.

 Education

 The entire Swiss population is generally well educated.
-In Dietwil about 79.3% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Dietwil about 79.3% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 72 students attending primary school in the municipality.